What a complete origin dossier actually contains

 What this really means

-a complete origin dossier should sit inside one governed lane where preferential origin, origin dossier, and claim release do not drift apart.
-In practice, teams need a model that makes scope, review depth, and release criteria visible before work gets reused in filings, broker instructions, or audit defence.
+a complete origin dossier belongs in a managed control path where preferential origin, origin dossier, and claim release stay connected.
+Teams need a model that keeps scope, review depth, and release criteria visible before work is reused in filings, broker instructions, or audit defense.

 Why teams get stuck